*Updated January 2022

 Now that doesn’t mean your videos all need to start the same way.
 But one easy place to start is to come up with a standard that can tie your videos together no matter what the topic or content is.

-There are a few basic rules to follow.
-You want to keep it short, ideally around 5 seconds, but certainly no longer than 20 seconds.
 People expect YouTube content to pull them in quickly, keep their attention for a few minutes, and then they’re on to find the next video.

 You can believe that mindset becomes even more important when planning your video intro.